 - Who already has successfully tried this?

-- What all is involved in implementing mobile learning?, and
+- What is all involved in implementing mobile learning?

 - How much is this going to cost?